MamunHoque/angular2-universal-material-firebase/README.md

 ### Current status: application is working.
 See the server rendered Angular 2/4 with material [here](https://angular-universal-material.firebaseapp.com)

-To do:

-* ~~Create base application using Angular-Cli~~

-* ~~Convert base application to work with Universal~~

-* ~~Add server.js file to serve rendered application to client~~
-* ~~Add Material components.~~
-* ~~Add functionality to handle multiple server-rendered routes.~~
-* ~~Convert server.js file to work with Cloud Functions for Firebase.~~

 The goal of this project is to have a good starting point to begin working with Angular, Material, Universal and server side rendering using Cloud Functions for Firebase.

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

-This options is good for development, but it does not generate a server rendered application.

 ## Getting Started
 ```